Space Force Captain Makes History

+A U.S. Space Force captain’s cultural and language background helped make USSF history.

-U.S. Space Force Capt.
-Angelo Centeno, 2nd Space Warning Squadron weapons and tactics flight commander, poses for a picture in front of the Radomes at Buckley Air Force Base, Colo., Jan.
-27, 2021.
-Centeno was one of the first two USSF members to attend and graduate from the Inter-American Squadron Officer School at Lackland AFB, Texas.
-(U.S. Space Force photo by Airman 1st Class Joshua T. Crossman)
+USSF Capt.
+Angelo Centeno, 2nd Space Warning Squadron weapons and tactics flight commander, stationed at Buckley AFB, was one of the first two USSF members to attend and graduate from the Inter-American Squadron Officer School (ISOS) at Lackland AFB, Texas.

+“The Inter-American Squadron Officer School was an amazing experience and opportunity,” said Centeno.
+“The course focused on developing leadership and team-building skills, giving young officers tools to become better leaders and learn to work with people from all walks of life.”

+ISOS is similar to the Air University at Maxwell AFB, Alabama, but is taught solely in Spanish and is attended by Latin American and U.S. military officers with the grade of O-3 who possess the ability to speak fluent Spanish.

 |Date Taken: